datawire/forge/docs/docs/intro/overview.md

 You then need to repeat this for every service of your application, which also means you need a way to manage dependencies.
 You also want this to run quickly, which means support for incremental builds, caching, and the like.

+Forge has been designed from the get go to support networks of services (i.e., microservices applications).
+It has extensive support for multiple users, multiple languages, and multiple services.

 ## Features

 Forge includes the following features: